den-materials/agile-lab/README.md

 3. Add another list for "Doing" and "Done"
 4. Click ``Add a card`` in the "To Do" list
 5. Enter your first story in an ``A <User> can <feature> so that <purpose>`` format.
-6. Add a checklist to the story by clicking the pencil icon and then the checklist button
+6. Add a checklist to the story by clicking the card and then the checklist button
 6. Add any specific task to the list like creating a button in HTML or adding an event listener.
 7. Give the story a number of points by using a label.